UncannyPronk/UncannyPronk/README.md

 ## About Me

-I'm a dedicated coder with a focus on Python and game development.
+I'm a Cybersecurity student/enthusiast and a dedicated coder with a focus on Python and game development.
 With 11 public repositories on GitHub, I enjoy working on various projects that challenge my skills and expand my knowledge.
 Currently, I am based online and open to collaboration opportunities!

 ## Skills & Technologies